 Social workers use ethical, culturally informed, anti-racist, and anti-oppressive approaches in conducting research and building knowledge.
 Social workers use research to inform their practice decision making and articulate how their practice experience informs research and evaluation decisions.
 Social workers critically evaluate and critique current, empirically sound research to inform decisions pertaining to practice, policy, and programs.
 Social workers understand the inherent bias in research and evaluate design, analysis, and interpretation using an anti-racist and anti-oppressive perspective.
 Social workers know how to access, critique, and synthesize the current literature to develop appropriate research questions and hypotheses.
 Social workers demonstrate knowledge and skills regarding qualitative and quantitative research methods and analysis, and they interpret data derived from these methods.
+Social workers demonstrate knowledge about methods to assess reliability and validity in social work research.
 Social workers can articulate and share research findings in ways that are usable to a variety of clients and constituencies.
 Social workers understand the value of evidence derived from interprofessional and diverse research methods, approaches, and sources.
 Social workers: